cgabriel5/nodecliac/README.md

 ```

 - **Code Breakdown**

   - The code will loop over the `~/.nodecliac/registry/yarn/hooks` directory.
   - File names matching the pattern (`^(pre-parse).[a-zA-Z]+$`) will print to console.

-**Level 1**: If `bash` is one's default shell then running this as a one-liner can be as simple as pasting the following into a Terminal:
+- **Level 1**: If `bash` is one's default shell, copy/paste and run this one-liner in a Terminal:

 ```bash
 for f in ~/.nodecliac/registry/yarn/hooks/*.*; do [[ "${f##*/}" =~ ^(pre-parse)\.[a-zA-Z]+$ ]] && echo "$f"; done
 ```

-**Level 2**: Now say we want to run the same line of code via `bash -c`.
-Paste the following into a Terminal.
+- **Level 2**: Now say we want to run the same line of code via `bash -c`.
+Run the following in a Terminal:

 ```bash
 bash -c "for f in ~/.nodecliac/registry/yarn/hooks/*.*; do [[ \"\${f##*/}\" =~ ^(pre-parse)\\.[a-zA-Z]+$ ]] && echo \"\$f\"; done;"
 ```

-**Level 3**: How about using `Perl` to run `bash -c` to execute the command?
+- **Level 3**: How about using `Perl` to run `bash -c` to execute the command?

 ```bash
 perl -e 'print `bash -c "for f in ~/.nodecliac/registry/yarn/hooks/*.*; do [[ \\\"\\\${f##*/}\\\" =~ ^(pre-parse)\\.[a-zA-Z]+\$ ]] && echo \"\\\$f\"; done;"`';
 ```

-**Note**: As seen, the more programs involved the more escaping required due to the string being passed from program to program.
+As shown, the more programs involved the more escaping required due to the string being passed from program to program.
+Escaping can get cumbersome.
+If so, running the code from a file will be the easiest alternative.

 **Example**: Command-string escaping.